Micro-level dynamics in hidden action situations with limited information

 Patrick Reinwald, Stephan Leitner, Friederike Wall

-Models of economic decision makers often include idealized assumptions, such as rationality, perfect foresight, and access to all relevant pieces of information.
-These assumptions often assure the models’ internal validity, but, at the same time, might limit the models’ power to explain empirical phenomena.
-This paper is particularly concerned with the model of the hidden action problem, which proposes an optimal performance-based sharing rule for situations in which a principal assigns a task to an agent, and the action taken to carry out this task is not observable by the principal.
-We follow the agentization approach and introduce an agent-based version of the hidden action problem, in which some of the idealized assumptions about the principal and the agent are relaxed so that they only have limited information access, are endowed with the ability to gain information, and store it in and retrieve it from their (limited) memory.
-We follow an evolutionary approach and analyze how the principal’s and the agent’s decisions affect the sharing rule, task performance, and their utility over time.
-The results indicate that the optimal sharing rule does not emerge.
-The principal’s utility is relatively robust to variations in intelligence, while the agent’s utility is highly sensitive to limitations in intelligence.
-The principal’s behavior appears to be driven by opportunism, as she withholds a premium from the agent to assure the optimal utility for herself.
+Models involving human decision-makers often include idealized assumptions, such as rationality, perfect foresight, and access to relevant information.
+These assumptions usually assure the models’ internal validity but, at the same time, might limit the models’ power to explain empirical phenomena.
+This paper addresses the well-known model of the hidden action problem, which proposes an optimal performance-based sharing rule for situations in which a principal assigns a task to an agent and the task outcome is shared between the two parties.
+The principal cannot observe the action taken by the agent to carry out this task.
+We introduce an agent-based version of this problem in which we relax some of the idealized assumptions.
+In the proposed model, the principal and the agent only have limited information access and are endowed with the ability to gain, store and retrieve information from their (finite) memory.
+We follow an evolutionary approach and analyze how the principal’s and the agent’s decisions affect their respective utilities, the sharing rule, and task performance over time.
+The results suggest that the optimal (or a close-to-optimal) sharing rule does not necessarily emerge in all cases.
+The results indicate that the principal’s utility is relatively robust to variations in memory.
+On the contrary, the agent’s utility is significantly affected by limitations in the principal’s memory, whereas the agent’s memory appears to only have a minor effect.

 Effects of limited and heterogeneous memory in hidden-action situations